 The EUDR is a new law that came into force in the European Union (EU) on June 29, 2023.
 It aims to prevent companies from placing commodities linked to deforestation and forest degradation onto the EU market or exporting them from the EU.
 The regulation strives to reduce the EU's impact on global forest loss, lower greenhouse gas emissions, and protect biodiversity by promoting deforestation-free products.

-Most companies must be in compliance with the EUDR as of December 30, 2024 (date of application).
-However, small and micro-undertakings established before December 30, 2020, are eligible for an extended compliance deadline of June 30, 2025.
+Most companies must be in compliance with the EUDR as of December 30, 2025.
+However, small and micro-undertakings established before December 30, 2020, are eligible for an extended compliance deadline of June 30, 2026.

 The EUDR covers the following commodities and derived products: cattle, cocoa, coffee, oil palm, rubber, soya, and wood.
 This includes products containing or made from these commodities.